 2. Know Your Audience

-Marketing is really about knowing your audience – readers who should be interested in your book – and determining who they are, and what they want and need.
-Ideally, when writing a book you should keep these things in mind and shape the book accordingly.
-Although there is always overlap in terms of audience for every genre, the core target market can be identified.
+Marketing is really about knowing your audience – readers who should be interested in your book – and determining who they are and what they want and need.
+Ideally, when writing a book, you should keep these things in mind and shape it accordingly.
+Although there is always overlap in the audience for every genre, the core target market can be identified.

-Like the book marketing plan itself, identifying the audience has a number of steps and requires serious research.
+Like the book marketing plan itself, identifying the audience has several steps and requires serious research.
 This is why many authors look to support from experts at book marketing services agencies to help them define these steps, create the plan, and execute it.

 3. Add Some Marketing Plan Elements

-Regardless of whether you self-promote or seek professional help, consider the time, money, and energy necessary to fully promote a book.
-Determine the publishing route (self-publishing, traditional, hybrid), and format (eBook, print, print on demand or combination).
+Whether you self-promote or seek professional help, consider the time, money, and energy necessary to promote a book fully.
+Determine the publishing route (self-publishing, traditional, hybrid) and format (eBook, print, print on demand, or a combination).

 Creating a website is imperative in every book marketing plan.
 Writing a blog is central to branding and outreach.
 Not only should you create and keep your blog current, but you should also seek out blogs with similar target audiences and solicit opportunities to guest blog.

-Creating platforms on Facebook, Twitter, LinkedIn, Instagram and YouTube can help you communicate with your target audience.
+Creating platforms on Facebook, Twitter, LinkedIn, Instagram, and YouTube can help you communicate with your target audience.
 You can form relationships that can potentially be turned into book readers and buyers.
-Keep in mind that you likely don’t want too many social media platforms if you can’t keep them current.
+Remember that you likely don’t want too many social media platforms if you can’t keep them current.
 Two platforms, based on your book, is typically sufficient.